bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 cause of its behaviour.
 By definition, a subjective experience cannot be measured objectively, so how another system feels will be forever beyond empiricism's reach.
-If we invent technology to connect other systems to our brains and share their experience, these experiences that no longer subjective.
-With this in mind, we should consider that subjectivity is not absolute, like all things it's a matter of perspective.
+If we invent technology to connect other systems to our brains and share their experience, these experiences are no longer entirely subjective.
+With this in mind, we should consider the possibility that subjectivity itself may not be absolute, like all other things it's a matter of perspective.

-In a universe where action is a choice, action gives some insight into preference and ignorance, though how much of each are involved are private to the chooser.
+In a universe where action is a choice, action gives some insight into degrees of preference and ignorance, though how much of each are involved remain private to the chooser.
 We could say that atoms on the surface of a gold bar are unaware of the call of the sky, or strongly prefer to stay where they are.
 Neutrinos could be said to be either fickle or free, with no way to know which.
 This somewhat absurd framing grants an insight: if stuff is and does as it feels,